 Excursus: Homage to the Square³ builds on this intense, phenomenologically based engagement, while shifting the focus subtly from the locus, the site in its widest sense, in order to create a more hermetic situation in which color becomes the principal agent: light is now materialized hue.
 To effect this reorientation, Irwin placed a pair of fluorescent lights on every scrim, illuminating each bay differently by means of a singular tonal and color combination.
 He also imprinted a barely discernible band of a slightly darker tone on every scrim at eye-height and correspondingly modified the gels on the windows.
 In addition, he moved the point of entry to the center of the room by introducing a door midway along the west wall of the installation.

-As indicated in the title, in this second part Irwin extends into three, or even four, dimensions the investigation into color and color relationships that was the focus of a series of abstract paintings by Joseph Albers, which create optical space through a refined juxtaposition of closely related, barely familiar, yet highly particular tertiary hues.
+As indicated in the title, in this second part Irwin extends into three, or even four, dimensions the investigation into color and color relationships that was the focus of a series of abstract paintings by Josef Albers, which create optical space through a refined juxtaposition of closely related, barely familiar, yet highly particular tertiary hues.
 It indicates, too, that for all its apparent distance from more conventional genres, Irwin's work maintains a telling connection with the central traditions of twentieth-century art.